-Effective July 3rd, residents of Connecticut, New York and New Jersey can now visit Maine without any testing or quarantine requirements.
+Effective September 23rd, residents of Connecticut, Massachusetts, New York, New Jersey and Vermont can now visit Maine without any testing or quarantine requirements.

 You can also get tested in Maine when you arrive, but must quarantine until the results are available.
 Under quarantine, you can enjoy outdoor exercise, including the beaches, provided that you can safely distance from others; you cannot dine out or shop until your quarantine period is over, but you can have food delivered.